telerik/maui-docs/controls/navigationview/databinding.md

 ## Examples

-Let's create examples for DataBinding, Item Style and Item Template and selectors.
-All examples uses the same ViewModel, business model and converter for the images in the navigation items:
+Let's create examples for Data Binding, Item Style, Item Template and selectors.
+All examples use the same ViewModel, business model and a converter for the images in the navigation items:

 **1.** Add the following ViewModel: